leanprover-community/mathlib3/docs/elan.md

 Once the compile is over, you can start working.

-1. Now launch VScode.
+1. Now launch VS Code.
-   (If you did not re-login after installing Elan, then you have to launch VScode from a terminal that has sourced `$HOME/.elan/env`.)
+   (If you did not re-login after installing Elan, then you have to launch VS Code from a terminal that has sourced `$HOME/.elan/env`.)
 2. Click "File -> Open folder" (Ctrl-K Ctrl-O) and open `lean-stacks-project`.
 2. Type Ctrl-Shift-Enter to open the Lean message window.